This topic is under construction for the 21.7 (July 2021) release of LabKey Server. For current documentation of this feature, click here.

 and using the values in the QC Flags

-Assay data can be integrated with related data about subjects under investigation by copying to a study
+Assay data can be integrated with related data about subjects under investigation by linking to a study

 .
-When Assay QC is in use, assays and studies must be in different folder containers, so the process involves copying assay data to the study folder
+When Assay QC is in use, assays and studies must be in different folder containers.
+Learn more about the linking process here: Link Assay Data into a Study

-When using Assay QC states, data can only be copied to a study if it is in a public state
+When using Assay QC states, data can only be linked to a study if it is in a public state

 according to the configuration of it's assigned QC state.

-If a user has admin or QC analyst permissions, and attempts to copy data that is not in a public QC state, they will see the error message:
+If a user has admin or QC analyst permissions, and attempts to link data that is not in a public QC state, they will see the error message:

 QC checks failed.
-There are unapproved rows of data in the copy to study selection, please change your selection or request a QC Analyst to approve the run data.
+There are unapproved rows of data in the link to study selection, please change your selection or request a QC Analyst to approve the run data.